awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-finish.md

 ## Summary<a name="learning-kinesis-module-one-summary"></a>

 Processing a large amount of data in near real time doesn’t require writing any magical code or developing a huge infrastructure\.
-It is as simple as writing logic to process a small amount of data \(like writing `processRecord(Record)`\) but using Kinesis Streams to scale so that it works for a large amount of streaming data\.
-You don’t have to worry about how your processing would scale because Kinesis Streams handles it for you\.
-All you have to do is send your streaming records to Kinesis Streams and write the logic to process each new record received\.
+It is as simple as writing logic to process a small amount of data \(like writing `processRecord(Record)`\) but using Kinesis Data Streams to scale so that it works for a large amount of streaming data\.
+You don’t have to worry about how your processing would scale because Kinesis Data Streams handles it for you\.
+All you have to do is send your streaming records to Kinesis Data Streams and write the logic to process each new record received\.

 Here are some potential enhancements for this application\.